Sport and Exercise Science (by Research and Thesis) - MSc

 Please note that, due to the technical requirements of some laboratory-based research projects, some projects additionally incur additional research costs to support consumable requirements.
 Additional research costs are typically in the range of £500-£2,000, though exceptionally these can be as high as £5,000 for resource-intensive research projects.
 Additional expenses associated with a specific project will be highlighted on the School’s related web pages.

 General additional costs

 Find out more about general additional costs that you may pay when studying at Kent.

 Search our scholarships finder for possible funding opportunities.
 You may find it helpful to look at both:

 - Scholarships specific to the academic school delivering this programme

 Students who have completed an undergraduate degree at the University of Kent can apply for 10% reduction in fees for their Masters programme.

 Students can also apply for a £1000 Graduate School Scholarship to help pay for their fess or apply for a Postgraduate Master’s Degree loan.

-In the Research Excellence Framework (REF) 2014, research by the School of Sport and Exercise Sciences was ranked 18th in the UK for research intensity.
+In the Research Excellence Framework (REF) 2021, 100% of our Sport and Exercise Sciences research was classified as ‘world-leading’ or ‘internationally excellent’ for impact.